mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 >
 > (From *Studies in the Lankavatara Sutra* by Daisetz Teitaro Suzuki, page 95.)

-*[There is some discussion about what “supra-Solomonic array” might mean.
+*[There is some discussion about what “supra-Solomonic array” means.
 No one knows.]*

-So that *without abiding anything whatever*, that means purity: one's original nature, the original nature of the self is clean and pure when it is working in one's life.
+So that *without abiding anything whatever*, that means purity.
+One's original nature, the original nature of the self, is clean and pure when it is working in one's life.
 It is not dwelling, it is working without abiding anything whatever.

 D.T.
 Suzuki says, “All his thoughts and doings have no exterior and [ulterior] objects in view to which he desires to adapt himself.” [...]
-This is very common, usual attitude, usual tendency towards human life.
+This is a very common, usual attitude [or] tendency towards human life.
 We always do it.
 Very strongly, sometimes unconsciously, we do [this].
 Is that clear?

 **Question:** You mean like adapting, or sort of mold ourselves to the some [...] system.